Green Choices. Healthy Streams.

 The materials discussed at the meeting are listed below.
 They will be available for review and comment through December 15, 2017 by completing the form below.

 If you would like to receive additional information as the design progresses but have no comments at this time still complete the form below leaving the comments section blank.
-Or if you prefer, feel free to contact Christine Buckley at (410) 638-3217 extension 1176 or via email at email@example.com.
+Or if you prefer, feel free to email Christine Buckley or call at (410) 638-3217 extension 1176.